-To the north, the existing garden is preserved.
-The traditional stone wall which encloses the garden has been made higher, to reach the same height of the neighbouring parcels, and it is extended to the interior of our site in order to create a walled orchard.
+To the north, the existing garden enclosed by the traditional stone wall is preserved.
 This garden improves the view from the offices of the northern façade, as well as being an exterior space for the workers to enjoy.

 To the south, the parking is positioned in one of the original parcels, separated by a low wall that conceals the view of the vehicles from the outside, leaving the view of the trees beyond.

 The volumes of the lower floors are treated as a sturdy object, defined as mineral and “stereotomic”, which allows for a dialogue with the landscape and the stone walls that characterise the area.

 On the upper floor, the offices of the notaries are organised in a “tectonic” structure, transparent and open to the landscape that dominates the rooftop terrace, in continuity with the surrounding environment.